 Compulsive pulling of hair (trichotillomania) can also produce hair loss.
 Hairstyling routines such as tight ponytails or braids may also induce a form of alopecia known as Traction alopecia, as can hair relaxer solutions, and hot hair irons.

-The professionally trained staff at Cleveland’s Complete Image Hair Design has many years of experience in helping clients with various stages of hair thinning and complete hair loss, regardless of cause.
+The professionally trained staff at Cleveland’s Complete Image Clinic has many years of experience in helping clients with various stages of hair thinning and complete hair loss, regardless of cause.
 We specialize in non-surgical hair loss solutions.
 Utmost confidentiality and the client’s comfort are of the greatest concern to each and every member of the Complete Image team.